Manual Annotation

 First you need the digital text that we want to annotate in this tutorial.
 We downloaded a TXT version of Poe’s short story from Wikisource for you which is available here:

 Next, go to https://catma.de (see Fig. 1).
-Apart from the CATMA login, the website provides several information about individual functionalities of the tool, user stories, metrics and information about the CATMA team.
-In the section “How-to” you will also find more tutorials, a compact manual, a comprehensive list of possible queries, a glossary and FAQs.
-Theoretical and historical backgrounds of CATMA are given under “Philosophy”, technical ones under “Documentation”.
-Last but not least, you have the possibility to subscribe to a newsletter which informs about workshop offers and new tool functionalities (e.g. a simplified comment function, category-free annotation and further visualization possibilities are planned).
+Apart from the CATMA login, the website provides information about individual features of the tool, user stories and information about the CATMA team.
+In the “How-to” section you will find frequently asked questions, more tutorials, a compact manual, a comprehensive list of possible queries and a glossary.
+The “Documentation” section contains a variety of information, some of it more technically focused.
+Here you will find details about the chat platform (free and open to all users), various ways of accessing your project data, roles and permissions, the technologies used and the different versions, as well as information about the policies, terms and licensing.
+Theoretical and historical backgrounds of CATMA can be found under “Philosophy”.
+Last but not least, you have the possibility to subscribe to the newsletter which informs about workshop offers, new features, releases and the like.

 Image shows CATMA's home page